cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge44 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation44 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel44 ;
-    rdfs:comment "There is no mechanism allowing to comply with the exercise of data subject’s rights (access, rectification and erasure of data relating to a specific individual)" ;
+    rdfs:comment "There is no mechanism allowing to comply with the exercise of data subject’s rights (access, rectification and erasure of data relating to a specific individual)." ;
     rdfs:subClassOf fria:FRIA-reportChallenge4 .

 fria:FRIA-reportEvaluation45 a rdfs:Class ;